Skip to main content

 • gameplay

-• “From its charming art style to its quirky gameplay mechanics, every aspect of Wobbly Life is designed to put a smile on your face.”
+• “From its charming art style to its quirky gameplay mechanics, every aspect of Wobbly Life is designed to put a smile on your face.
+But it's not just the visuals that make Wobbly Life so special—it's the gameplay as well.”

-• “The physics and mechanics are a fresh change from most games today; however, it works very poorly with gameplay and can be immensely frustrating to do even the most basic of things (pressing buttons, moving around, general interacting with the world, etc.).”
+• “The physics and mechanics are a fresh change from most games today; however, they work very poorly with gameplay and can be immensely frustrating to do even the most basic of things (pressing buttons, moving around, interacting with the world, etc.).”

-• “Absolutely dreadful controls, basic mechanics that make words like 'tedious' an understatement; even something as simple as pressing a button is needlessly frustrating, the camera is permanently zoomed in way too close, and timed missions considering all the aforementioned is outright absurd.”
+• “Absolutely dreadful controls, basic mechanics that make words like 'tedious' an understatement, even something as simple as pressing a button is needlessly frustrating, the camera is permanently zoomed in way too close, and timed missions considering all the aforementioned issues are outright absurd.”

 • graphics